All in the Family: Theme song

-The series' opening theme song "Those Were the Days", was written by Lee Adams (lyrics) and Charles Strouse (music).
-It was presented in a way that was unique for a 1970s series: Carroll O'Connor and Jean Stapleton were seated at a console or spinet piano (played by Stapleton) and sang the tune together on-camera at the start of every episode, concluding with applause from a studio audience.
-(The song dates back to the first Justice For All pilot filmed in 1968, although on that occasion O'Connor and Stapleton performed the song off-camera and at a faster tempo than the series version.)
+The series' opening theme song, "Those Were the Days", was written by Lee Adams (lyrics) and Charles Strouse (music).
+It is presented in a way that was unique for a 1970s series: Carroll O'Connor and Jean Stapleton are seated at a console or spinet piano (played by Stapleton) and sing the tune together on-camera at the start of every episode, concluding with applause from a studio audience.
+The song dates back to the first Justice For All pilot filmed in 1968, although on that occasion, O'Connor and Stapleton performed the song off-camera and at a faster tempo than the series version.

 Six different performances were recorded over the run of the series, including one version that includes additional lyrics.
-The song is a simple, pentatonic melody (that can be played exclusively with black keys on a piano) in which Archie and Edith wax nostalgic for the simpler days of yesteryear.
-A longer version of the song was released as a single on Atlantic Records, reaching number 43 on the US Billboard Hot 100 and number 30 on the Billboard Adult Contemporary chart in early 1972; the additional lyrics in this longer version lend the song a greater sense of sadness and make poignant reference to social changes taking place in the 1960s and early 1970s.
+The song is a simple, pentatonic melody that can be played exclusively with black keys on a piano, with lyrics in which Archie and Edith express nostalgia for the past.
+A longer version of the song was released as a single on Atlantic Records, reaching number 43 on the US Billboard Hot 100 and number 30 on the Billboard Adult Contemporary chart in early 1972.
+The additional lyrics in this longer version lend the song a greater sense of sadness and make poignant reference to social changes taking place in the 1960s and early 1970s.

 A few perceptible drifts can be observed when listening to each version chronologically.
-In the original version, the lyric "Those Were The Days" was sung over the tonic (root chord of the song's key), and the piano strikes a dominant 7th passing chord in transition to the next part, which is absent from subsequent versions.
-Jean Stapleton's screeching high note on the line "And you knew who you WEEERRE then" became louder, longer, and more comical, although only in the original version did the line draw a laugh from the audience.
+In the original version, the lyric "Those Were The Days" is sung over the tonic (root chord of the song's key), and the piano strikes a dominant 7th passing chord in transition to the next part, which is absent from subsequent versions.

+Jean Stapleton originally struck a slightly sour note (deliberately) on the word "were" in the phrase "and you knew who you were then", which prompted laughter from the live audience; as the seasons progressed, she delivered this note as an increasingly exaggerated shriek.
 Carroll O'Connor's pronunciation of "welfare state" added more of Archie's trademark whining enunciation, and the closing lyrics (especially "Gee, our old LaSalle ran great") were sung with increasingly deliberate articulation, as viewers had complained that they could not understand the words.
-Also in the original version, the camera angle was shot slightly from the right side of the talent as opposed to the straight on angle of the next version.
+Also in the original version, the camera angle was shot slightly from the right side of the talent as opposed to the straight-on angle of the next version.
 Jean Stapleton performed the theme song without glasses beginning in season 6.